Am I good enough?

 Many Chetham’s students do play other instruments besides their main studies, but do not necessarily get lessons.
 The musical culture of the school gives them the skills to play for their own enjoyment – or to call on friends to help them out.

 Students in all year groups take part in Choir sessions, with regular performance opportunities for the Lower School Choir and the renowned Chamber Choir.
 Non-orchestral players regularly sing in Chetham’s Chorus for major end of year concerts.
-It may be possible to have voice as a Second Study during the Middle School, and to change to a First Study in the Sixth Form.

 What performance opportunities will I have?